Our Team

 Emma Marriott photo

-Emma Marriott Conservation Assistant
+Emma Marriott Conservation Officer

 Emma was thrilled to join the team at the Scottish Seabird Centre in Spring 2023.
 She studied Animal Biology at Edinburgh Napier University and graduated with an honours.
 Since then, she has volunteered with various groups involved in habitat management and conservation and has enjoyed every moment spent getting her hands dirty outdoors.